 Welcome to the RREC Wessex Section

-Welcome to the Wessex Section of the Rolls-Royce Enthusiasts’ Club (RREC).
-In December 2019 we celebrated our 50th Anniversary and we are greatly looking forward to the next 50 years.
-We’d love you to come and enjoy the ride with some of the most glamorous and beautifully engineered motor cars ever made.
+We celebrated our 50th Anniversary in December 2019 and we are greatly looking forward to the next 50 years.
+And we’d love you to come along and enjoy the ride with some of the most glamorous and beautifully engineered motor cars ever made.

 The Wessex Section of the RREC is a great bunch of really friendly people who like nothing better than to gather at some amazing venues, country houses, gardens and characterful hostelries to enjoy our cars and each other’s company.

 And if you have not yet managed to purchase your first Rolls-Royce or Bentley don’t despair.
 Our members in Wessex have a wealth of knowledge and experience with these fine cars that they’d be delighted to share with you.

 Once you’ve joined the RREC you can be involved with the Wessex Section for as little as £5 a year for an online membership or £15 for an enhanced membership with your copy of our quarterly printed Torque magazine.

 After becoming a member of the RREC national club you can join the Wessex Section here:

 I would like to thank Stuart for handling his duo of tasks with considerable aplomb and for handing over the RREC Wessex Section in good heart.

 Hold the Front Page - Your Own Car Highlighted

-The Wessex Section, 50 years old last December, was founded at the Devonshire Ams at Long Sutton near Langport in Somerset for instance.
+The Wessex Section was founded at the Devonshire Ams at Long Sutton near Langport in Somerset for instance.
 I’ve already been in touch with the owners and they’d be delighted to see us at any time.
-All we need is to discover now is a willing local Wessex Section volunteer to act as our genial host.
+How’s that for a great idea?
+Let’s all see if we can make this happen.